rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Compiler_Design/Formal_Languages.md

 Regular grammars:

 -   Many "local" features of a programming language can be expressed by regular expressions, e.g. constants, strings, identifiers

 -   A regular expression describing an identifier: $$L(L'|D)^*$$ Here:

     -   L is the set of all letters

     -   $L'=L\cup \{\_\}$ is the set of all letters, including '\_'

     -   D is the set of all digits

 # Context Free Grammars

 -   Many syntactic properties of a programming language can be expressed by a context free grammar

 -   e.g. the pattern of matching brackets of arbitrary length

 -   This can't be expressed by a regular expression but by this context free grammar

 $$
+S\rightarrow (S)
+$$

+$$
+S\rightarrow SS
+$$

+$$
-S\rightarrow (S)$$ $$S\rightarrow SS$$ $$S\rightarrow \epsilon
+S\rightarrow \epsilon
 $$

 # Calling Graph